 In addition, the College may prohibit the use of service animals in certain locations due to health or safety restrictions, where service animals may be in danger, or where their use may compromise the integrity of research.
 Restricted locations may include, but are not limited to; research laboratories, and classrooms with demonstration/ research animals.

-Exceptions to restricted areas may be granted on a case-by-case basis by contacting Disability Services.
-In making its decisions, Disability Services will consult with the appropriate department and/ or laboratory representative regarding the nature of the restricted area and any on-going research.
+Exceptions to restricted areas may be granted on a case-by-case basis by contacting the Disability Services Coordinator.
+In making decisions, the Disability Services Coordinator will consult with the appropriate department, laboratory representative or Human Resources regarding the nature of the restricted area and any on-going research.